Charlotte's Web (1973)

 [words are slowly being reduced to a whisper]

 Charlotte: How very special are we... / For just a moment... to be... / Part of life's... eternal... rhyme.

-Narrator: [Six weeks later] Wilbur was what the farmers call a spring pig which means he was born in springtime.
-By the time he was six weeks old he'd grown so big you never would have noticed he started life as a runt.
-Wilbur had gotten so big in fact that John Arable decided that it was time for him to stop being a pet and start being a pig
+Narrator: [Six weeks later] Wilbur was what the farmers call a "spring pig", which means he was born in springtime.
+By the time he was six weeks old, he'd grown so, you'd never have known he started life as a runt.
+Wilbur had gotten so big, in fact, that John Arable decided that it was time he stopped being a pet, and start being a pig.

-Arable: You had your fun raising a baby pig.
-But Wilbur's got to be sold He's not a baby anymore and his brothers and sisters are already sold.
+Arable: You've had your fun raising a baby pig, but Wilbur's got to be sold.
+He's not a baby anymore and his brothers and sisters are already sold.

 Fern Arable: [Fern starts crying and runs outside] Oh Papa!

-Narrator: [Rooster crows Cow moos] This old world is filled with wonders but to me there is no place more wonderful than a farm in springtime when the sun is just lifting from sky lines the air is so sweet and everywhere you look little miricles are happening Buds swell into blossoms, Eggs hatch, Young are born!
+Narrator: This old world is filled with wonders, but to me there is no place more wonderful than a farm in springtime, when the sun is just lifting from the sky line.
+The air is so sweet and everywhere you look, little miracles are happening.
+Buds swell into blossoms, eggs hatch, young are born.

 [shows duck and ducklings swimming in puddle]

-Narrator: Everything is off to a fresh start and life is good and busy and brand new
+Narrator: Everything's off to a fresh start, and life is good and busy and brand new.